3D-iceland/volcanoes/README.md

 ### Wall_mount_20mm_impression.stl
 Description: Object to create an impression into back of plaster cast for hanging on wall.
 20mm deep from top of mold frame.

+# Slicing of STL files
+3D models are prepared for printing in Ultimaker Cura configured for Crealty Ender Pro printer.
+Important: Top thickness has been increased to 1.6mm.